rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README-analytics.md

 ## 2. Login to IBM Watson Analytics, upload data

-1. Login to IBM Watson Analytics here: https://www.ibm.com/analytics/watson-analytics/us-en/.
+1. Login to [IBM Watson Analytics].

 2. Use your IBMid to login.
 You will have to sign up for a free trial if you have done done so already.